-Tendons are the tough, white, “cords” that connect muscles to bones, and are the least elastic of the Elastic, Collagen-Based Connective Tissues.
+Tendons are the tough, white, cords that connect muscles to bones, and are the least elastic of the Elastic, Collagen-Based Connective Tissues.
 Government statistics tell us that overuse injuries of the body’s various muscle tendons is a leading reason for doctor visits.
-Although tendon problems are often referred to generically as “tendinitis”, in almost 100% of the cases, it is actually an incorrect and outdated term in almost all cases.
+And although tendon problems are often referred to generically as “tendinitis”, in almost 100% of the cases, it is actually an incorrect and outdated term in virtually all cases.

 Is this differentiation between “tendinits” and “tendinosis” really that important, or am I simply splitting hairs and making a big deal out of nothing?
 Instead of answering that question myself, I will let one of the world’s preeminent orthopedic surgeons and tendon researchers (Dr. GA Murrell) answer it for me, as quoted from the December 2002 issue of the British Journal of Sports Medicine